motorway/motorway-ui-test/README.md

 ## Tasks

+There are two stages to this task depending on the type of challenge you're taking.

+#### Live challenge for an hour
+Task one.

+#### Take home challenge for two hours
-There are two stages to this task, if doing a live challenge for the hour, the first one should be achievable.
-If doing the take home test we appreciate that your time is valuable and recommend you not spend more than 2 hours on these tasks.
+Task one and attempt task two.
+We appreciate that your time is valuable and recommend you not spend more than 2 hours on these tasks.
+Focusing on one small thing well or a bigger scope as a proof of concept, both approaches are valid.

 ### 1. Realtime search
 We have an api endpoint at `http://localhost:3001/images?limit=10` which returns a series of results in the format: